 As a global technology leader, we believe that our ability to address climate change issues with new technologies and increased operational performance is integral to the energy industry's global initiative to reduce its carbon footprint.
-Schlumberger Group technologies are already directly and indirectly helping our customers reduce or avoid emissions, lower water usage, improve chemistry applications, and increase oil and gas production by using fewer resources.
+As being a service provider to the Oil & Gas sector, there are risks of being a part of the high emissions within the industry.
+SLB Group technologies are already directly and indirectly helping our customers reduce or avoid emissions, lower water usage, improve chemistry applications, and increase oil and gas production by using fewer resources, which are initiatives we want to continue with in the future.
 Our corporate strategy includes the development of advanced technologies for faster drilling, reduced surface and subsurface footprint, and improved reservoir recovery and production-all of which contribute to lowering resource requirements and creating fewer emissions per hydrocarbon unit produced.